 Sometimes you run across a recipe that you just plain love.

-Sometimes you make it weekly (even twice a week) and eat it daily (even thrice daily. . .or more).
+You may love it so much that you sometimes make it weekly (even twice a week) and eat it daily (even thrice daily. . .or more).

-Sometimes you take it on vacation because you can’t bear the thought of waking up without it.
+Being on vacation seems intolerable because you can’t bear the thought of waking up without it.
 Sometimes you even invent ways to use it just so you can eat it more often.

-You get the point.
-This is such a recipe.
+I think you get the point.
+This soaked granola cereal is such a recipe.

 She states that oats, like all other grains, contain phytic acid.
 Phytic acid can combine with calcium, magnesium, copper, iron, and zinc in the intestinal tract and stop their absorption.
 As you can guess, this causes mineral deficiencies and all the baggage that comes with that.